UniMath/agda-unimath/src/synthetic-homotopy-theory/flattening-lemma-pushouts.lagda.md

       ( cocone-flattening-descent-data-pushout)
 ```

-### The statement of the flattening lemma for pushouts, using equifibered span diagrams
+### The statement of the flattening lemma for pushouts, using equifibered diagrams

 ```agda
 module _